RenderKit/ospray/doc/compilation.md

     to build rkcommon, we recommend the default the Intel [Threading Building Blocks (TBB)](https://www.threadingbuildingblocks.org/) as
     tasking system for performance and flexibility reasons.
-    TBB must be built from source when targetting Arm CPUs, or can be built from source as part of the [superbuild](#cmake-superbuild).
+    TBB must be built from source when targeting ARM CPUs, or can be built from source as part of the [superbuild](#cmake-superbuild).
     Alternatively you can set CMake variable `RKCOMMON_TASKING_SYSTEM` to `OpenMP` or `Internal`.